Isaiah Hodgins: New York Giants (first stint)

 On November 2, 2022, the New York Giants claimed Hodgins off waivers.
 He emerged as a key member of the Giants' offense during the second half of their 2022 season, catching touchdowns in four of his last five regular season games and racking up 351 yards on 33 receptions.

 During the NFC wild card round playoff game against the Minnesota Vikings, Hodgins finished with 105 receiving yards and a touchdown on eight receptions as the Giants earned a 31-24 victory.

 On February 16, 2023, the Giants re-signed Hodgins on a one-year contract.
 In the 2023 season, he appeared in all 17 games and started nine in the 2023 season.
 He finished the season with 21 receptions for 230 yards and three touchdowns.

 On August 27, 2024, Hodgins was waived by the Giants and re-signed to the practice squad.

 San Francisco 49ers

 On January 7, 2025, Hodgins signed a reserve/future contract with the San Francisco 49ers.
 He was released on August 26 as part of final roster cuts.

 Pittsburgh Steelers

 On September 17, 2025, Hodgins signed with the Pittsburgh Steelers' practice squad.

 New York Giants (second stint)

-On November 13, 2025, the New York Giants signed Hodgins off the Steelers' practice squad.
+On November 13, 2025, the New York Giants signed Hodgins off the Steelers' practice squad, reuniting himself with head coach Brian Daboll.

+On March 11, 2026, Hodgins re-signed with the Giants on a one-year contract.
+He was released on August 29.

+Pittsburgh Steelers (second stint)

+On September 22, 2026, Hodgins signed with the Pittsburgh Steelers practice squad.